Looking to help Berkeley Law students get to know your organization or law firm?

 Here are some suggestions, and feel free to contact anyone on the CDO staff for ideas specific to your needs.

 Employers can directly contact any of the more than 50 organizations and 11 student journals to propose hosting an event that is relevant to their membership.
+This a great way to be able to host an event on campus, since Berkeley Law’s policy requires you to have a on-campus host in order to hold events at Berkeley Law.
 A list of student organizations with links to their websites is available here.

 Participate in CDO Programs

-The CDO offers about 20 programs each semester on a wide variety of topics related to careers in law, and we often rely on speakers who have volunteered.
-Contact the CDO to be placed on our speakers list for programs related to your organization or firm’s work.
+The CDO offers a number of programs each semester on a wide variety of topics related to careers in law, and we often rely on speakers who have volunteered.
+Contact the CDO at email@example.com to be placed on our speakers list for programs related to your organization’s work.

 Participate in Mock Interview, Moot Court or Mock Trial Programs